-One of the biggest drawbacks of Android phone is the lack of SD card support.
+One of the biggest drawbacks of Android phones is the lack of SD card support.
 In such cases, you can simply take out the card and scan it on your PC.
-However, for Internal memory, it will a bit time consuming.
-First of all, you will need a PC with Internet connection, and a data cable to connect the phone to the PC.
+However, for Internal memory, it will a bit time-consuming.
+First of all, you will need a PC with an Internet connection, and a data cable to connect the phone to the PC.

 You will need third-party software to scan your phone.
 There are tons of programs out there that will scan your phone and find the photos that you have deleted mistakenly.
 One such program is TunesBro DiskLab for Android.
 You may not get the program for free, but a trial version will suffice.
 All the programs work in a similar fashion, so this is just a generic guide.

 Once you have installed the program, you need to change a setting on your phone called USB Debugging.
 Turning on USB Debugging will be a little bit different in different versions of Android.
 Go to “Settings” and then go to “About Phone”.
 Tap the “Build number” until you get a note that you are in developer mode.
 Then go back to Settings, and tap on “Developer options”.
 Under that, select “USB Debugging”.

 Based on what version of Android you have, the procedure may vary, search the web on how to turn on USB debugging on your version of the phone to know more.

 Then, connect your phone to the PC.
 You will get a prompt on the device instantly as to which mode to use to connect the phone.
 You need to connect the storage to the PC.
 If you do not see this option, you need to wait for a little until Windows installs the device and then you can see the device under This PC.